jku/ci-id/README.md

 ### Supported environments

-Only GitHub and GitLab are supported at the moment but more implementations are welcome.
+GitHub Actions and GitLab Pipelines are supported at the moment: more implementations are welcome.

 #### GitHub Actions